primus-labs/BNB-ZKID-SDK/README.md

   `on_chain_attested` are accepted internally, but the public success result always normalizes to `status: "on_chain_attested"`.

-## Error Codes And Exception Handling
+## Error Codes and Exception Handling

 ### Error Model Summary